RajeshJeyapaul/ADSB-Bluemix-Intel/README.md

 Step 2: **Connect the device to Intel**
 ---------------------------------------
-* (a) COnnect to the power source as shown in the picture
+* (a) Connect to the power source as shown in the picture.Notice the red circle showing the switch position
 * (b) Connect to the Intel Edison device with the ip address assigned to it.
 Refer relevant documents on how to connect to Edison.
 ![20170814_171935](https://user-images.githubusercontent.com/7920214/29274115-496b350a-8124-11e7-9e6b-f418c646ebb0.jpg)